 Accidents with overseas elements

 We handle several road traffic claims involving foreign jurisdictions.
-We recently 9 individual clients in Scotland, England and elsewhere, as the case covered multi-jurisdictional issues.
+We recently worked with 9 individual clients in Scotland, England and elsewhere, as the case covered multi-jurisdictional issues.
 This required close liaison with lawyers abroad.
 We were able to settle the claim prior to the case going to trial.

-In October 2012, we settled a £1 million case in the Court of Session for an overseas client who suffered a severe accident on the A9 in Scotland which killed all the other passengers in the car.
+We also settled a £1 million case in the Court of Session for an overseas client who suffered a severe accident on the A9 in Scotland which killed all the other passengers in the car.

 We have strong working relationships with other European law firms through our involvement in Parlex (an alliance of European lawyers established since 1971).
 Our sole Scottish membership means we have instant access to specialist legal advice in foreign jurisdictions.